Patient/Client Rights and Responsibilities

 To be rostered to only one primary care provider at a time.

 To behave in a respectful and non-threatening manner towards staff and other patients/clients of the GBACHC whether on the phone or in person.

 You can do something about it.

-The GBACHC is committed to providing excellent, people-centred care to all of our patients.
-If you have feedback or have a concern about the care you or someone else is receiving, we want to know.
+The GBACHC is committed to providing excellent, people-centred care to all patients/clients.
+If you have feedback or have a concern about the care you or someone else is receiving, please complete the feedback form.

 We encourage you to share your feedback or concern with your service provider first to get a fast and sustainable outcome.
 If you are not satisfied or are not able to resolve your concern with your service provider, please contact our Client Relations Department.

 Understanding patient/client satisfaction is fundamental for the GBACHC to continue to provide high quality, effective and people-centred care.
 Please share your experience by taking the Patient/Client Satisfaction Survey.

 - 99% said the overall experience with reception staff was good to excellent

 - 98% said the overall sense of feeling welcomed and safe at the GBACHC was good to excellent